mozilla/cargo-vet/book/src/how-vetting-works.md

 data is stored in `imports.lock`.
 The descriptions for any mapped criteria are stored as well, and any changes to previously-recorded descriptions will cause `cargo vet` to fail and require `cargo vet accept-criteria-change` to be run.
-Any unmapped criteria (and audits under those criteria) are discarded.

 `audits.toml`, `imports.lock`, and  `config.toml` are then parsed.
 If any of the three are not well-formed, an error is thrown.